officiallysingh/spring-boot-problem-handler/README.md

 [**`Problems`**](src/main/java/com/ksoot/problem/Problems.java) **is the central static helper class to create Problem instances and throw either checked or unchecked exceptions**, as demonstrated below.
-It provides fluent methods to build and throw exceptions.
+It provides multiple fluent methods to build and throw exceptions.

 The simplistic way is to just specify a unique error key and `HttpStatus`.
 ```java